 Information on these scholarships is available in the Employee Handbook [pdf].

 Private organizations and foundations also offer scholarship funds.
-The Financial Aid Office maintains a growing list of outside scholarships you may apply for.
+Student Financial Services maintains a growing list of outside scholarships you may apply for.

 The Federal Pell Grant is available to undergraduate students who have not earned a bachelor's or a professional degree that have demonstrated the highest calculated need.
 The Free Application for Federal Student Aid (FAFSA) must be completed.
 The Expected Family Contribution (EFC) calculated from the FAFSA, cost of attendance, and enrollment status determines this award.
 A student can only receive the Federal Pell Grant for no more than 12 semesters.
 To receive the grant in successive years, the student must make satisfactory progress towards a degree, complete the FAFSA application, and meet eligibility requirements.